 Compost bedding good for cow claw health

-By University of Veterinary Medicine
+November 14, 2016 by University of Veterinary Medicine

 November 11, 2016 – A study conducted by researchers from the University of Veterinary Medicine in Vienna, Austria, shows that the use of wood shavings and sawdust in dairy barns instead of straw bedding is especially good for cow claw health.